asteca/ASteCA-Docs/docs/center.rst

 for more details)

-The maximum density values of each Gaussian filtered version of the 2D histogram, are presented in the final output image as seen in **Fig. 1** below.
+The maximum density values of each Gaussian filtered version of the 2D histogram, are presented in the final output image as seen in **Fig.**
+:num:`fig-2dhisto` below.

+.. _fig-2dhisto:

 .. figure:: _static/2d-histo.png
    :scale: 80 %
    :align: center

-   **Fig. 1**: Approximate center coordinate values.
+   Approximate center coordinate values.
 The standard deviation values in the bottom right corner are the bandwidth values used in the Gaussian filter.
    The box in the top left corner contains the averaged coordinate values and